DSPACE GmbH: Application fields

+The company's end-to-end solutions are used in particular by automotive manufacturers and their suppliers to test the software and hardware components of their new vehicles long before a new model hits the road. dSPACE is not only a sought-after partner in vehicle development, but engineers also rely on our know-how in the fields of aerospace, agriculture, and industrial automation.
+The portfolio ranges from end-to-end simulation and validation solutions to engineering and consulting services, training, and support.

 Control design

 The control design phase involves developing the control algorithms that will run on an ECU, usually by modeling them graphically.
 This process can be performed with Simulink, modeling software from MathWorks, and is outside dSPACE's application fields.

 Rapid control prototyping (RCP)

 In rapid control prototyping, control algorithms are taken from a mathematical model and implemented as a real-time application so that the control strategies can be tested with the actual controlled system, such as a car or a robot.
 Simulink is used as the input and simulation tool, and Simulink Coder, also from MathWorks, is used as the code generator. dSPACE provides the necessary hardware platform consisting of a processor and interfaces for sensors and actuators, plus the Simulink blocks needed to integrate the interfaces into the Simulink model (Real-Time Interface, RTI).

 Production code generation / ECU autocoding

 In a development process based on mathematical models, the models are designed with graphical software, and then automatic production code generators are used to translate the models directly into code for ECUs/controllers.
 When a model's behavior has been validated, the code generator has to reliably transfer it to the target processor, whose resources are usually designed for the greatest possible cost-efficiency.
 In other words, the final production ECU generally has less memory and processing power than the RCP system on which the algorithm was developed and tested.
 As a result, the C code (production code) generated for the target processor has to meet stringent requirements regarding execution time and efficiency.
-Since 1999, dSPACE markets its production code generator TargetLink, which is integrated into Simulink, the environment for model-based development.
+In 1999, dSPACE introduced the production code generator TargetLink, which is integrated into Simulink, the environment for model-based development.
 In addition to performing the actual autocoding, including code generation for AUTOSAR software components, TargetLink also makes it possible for developers to compare the behavior of the generated code with that of the original Simulink model (by means of software-in-the-loop (SIL) and processor-in-the-loop (PIL) simulation).